caroline-jin/vtc-automation/README.md

 * Click on your newly created database then "Next".
 Fill out the required data for the connection string and copy the connection string.
 Click Finish.
 * Finally, click "Publish" and check the url for where the final product is. <br>

-For http to https redirection (for use of the SQL database), under "Development Tools," click "Extensions" and add HTTPS Redirect.
+For http to https redirection (for use of the SQL database), under "Development Tools," click "Extensions" and add HTTPS Redirect.<br>
-In appsettings.json, there is a section for a connection string "ContextDB," that you can also add your connection string.
+In appsettings.json, there is a section for a connection string "ContextDB," that you can also add your connection string. <br>
 All future edits of the website code can be published in a similar manner from Visual Studios.